lucky-ing/MUSIC/readme.txt

-this is a new txt.
+this is a new file¡£
 follow your heart & never give up!